 What Does a Cocaine Overdose Look Like?

-When an individual takes a high dose of cocaine, cocaine’s usual effects are dangerously amplified.
+When an individual takes a high dose of cocaine, the drug’s usual effects are dangerously amplified.
 The overstimulation of the brain and body can cause it to shut down, often resulting in death.
 Because it is impossible to know the potency or purity of the drug, there is no way to know what amount of cocaine can be fatal.
 Some users mix cocaine with alcohol or heroin for a more intense high, which increases the risk of an overdose.
 Indicators of an overdose may include symptoms such as:

 - Extreme anxiety

 - Difficulty breathing

 - Rapid heart rate

 Individuals who overdose on cocaine require immediate medical attention, as the symptoms stated above might precede the onset of a fatal heart attack, stroke, or seizure.

 How is Cocaine Addiction Treated?

 An individual must stop using prior to treatment so that they are able to fully focus on their recovery.
 Because cocaine is not physically addictive, medical detox is not typically necessary.
 However, dangerous psychological withdrawal symptoms can occur after stopping use of the drug.
 Because of this, it is important that individuals consult with a healthcare professional to determine whether medically monitored detox is right for them.
 Withdrawal symptoms may include:

 - Anxiety and depression